aidevtoolkit/uilibhub/README.md

 English | [中文](./README-zh.md)

 ## What is UILibHub?
-UILibHub is dedicated to collecting and sharing high-quality resources for React, Vue, and Mini Program component libraries.
-We provide the most up-to-date and comprehensive recommendations for component libraries, empowering developers to efficiently build modern applications.
-The website is developed based on David Dahan's open-source project [UI Libs](https://github.com/ddahan/ui-libs), to whom we extend our gratitude.
-We've made the following key modifications to UI Libs:
+UILibHub focuses on collecting and sharing high-quality resources for React, Vue, and Mini Program component libraries.
+UILibHub provides the latest and most comprehensive component library recommendations, helping developers efficiently build modern applications.
+The website is developed based on David Dahan's open-source project [UI Libs](https://github.com/ddahan/ui-libs), for which we are grateful.
+The main modifications to UI Libs include:

 ### Feature Enhancements
 1. **Expanded Library Collection**: Added UI libraries for React, mobile, and mini programs, currently featuring over **30** high-quality UI libraries.